-EU ambassador to Ukraine discusses plans to assist country with electricity
+EU ambassador discusses plans to assist Ukraine with electricity

 Iryna Balachuk, Mariya Yemets — Thursday, 19 September 2024, 10:05

-The European Union plans to increase electricity export capacity to Ukraine and provide equipment to support the battered Ukrainian energy system during the cold season.
+The European Union plans to increase capacity for electricity exports to Ukraine and provide equipment to support its battered energy system during the winter months.

 Source: Katarína Mathernová, Ambassador of the European Union to Ukraine, in an interview with European Pravda

-Details: She said preparations for measures to assist Ukraine have been ongoing for several months.
+Details: Mathernová said preparations for measures to assist Ukraine have been ongoing for several months.

-Quote from Mathernová: "First of all, there are active discussions with ENTSO-E, which is the operators of the European continental grid, to which Ukraine and Moldova are connected, about increasing the capacity of the interconnection."
+Quote from Mathernová: "First of all, there are active discussions with ENTSO-E – the operators of the European continental grid, to which Ukraine and Moldova are connected – about increasing the capacity of the interconnection."

-Details: The ambassador clarified that this is not about expanding the export lines, but rather increasing the regulatory limit for them, which is currently set at 1.7 gigawatts, even though it is technically possible to receive more than two gigawatts.
+Details: The ambassador clarified that this is not about expanding the export lines, but rather increasing the regulatory limit, which is currently set at 1.7 gigawatts, even though there is technical capacity to go above 2 gigawatts.

-Quote: "Half of [these funds will go] through the Energy Community Secretariat in Vienna and half of it [will go] through [the German institution] KFW.
-One [part] to support the Ukrenergo, the Ukrainian grid operator, and one – for the repair of the thermal power plants.
-Because that’s where you can get the highest amount of gigawatts in the quickest amount of time.
-And a little bit [will be used for the] repair of renewable energy sources," Mathernová explained.
+Quote: "Half of [these funds will go] through the Energy Community Secretariat in Vienna and half through [the German development bank] KfW.
+One [part] to support Ukrenergo, the Ukrainian grid operator; and one for the repair of the thermal power plants, because that’s where you can get the highest amount of gigawatts in the quickest amount of time; and a little bit for the repair of renewable energy sources," Mathernová explained.

-She also reiterated that large energy equipment is being supplied to Ukraine through the EU Civil Protection Mechanism, not only from member states but also from other partners.
-The EU is organising and covering the logistics.
-The ambassador added that Ukraine has already received over 1,000 large industrial generators through this mechanism.
+She also mentioned the large energy equipment being supplied to Ukraine through the EU Civil Protection Mechanism, not only from member states but also from other partners.
+The EU organises and pays for the logistics.
+Ukraine has already received over 1,000 large industrial generators through this mechanism, Mathernová said.

 Watch the full interview with Katarína Maternova about winter preparations in Ukraine, funding for weapons, and the country's EU membership

-She emphasised that the current preparations for winter highlight the importance for Ukraine to invest in distributed, decentralised energy sources throughout the country, making small-scale generation a priority.
+Mathernová emphasised that the current preparations for winter highlight how important it is for Ukraine to invest in distributed, decentralised energy sources throughout the country, making small-scale generation a priority.
 This means engaging local communities and businesses in the process.

-Quote: "This is not something that only big energy companies and the state can invest in, you can have businesses from other sectors actually investing in local production.
-And in the mix of production, you can have [energy produced from the] biomass, geothermal [energy] with battery storage and renewable energy.
-You can have a mixture of different sources and that typically is more resilient," she concluded.
+Quote: "This is not something that only big energy companies and the state can invest in.
+You can have businesses from other sectors actually investing in local production.
+And in the mix of production, you can have [energy produced from] biomass, geothermal [energy] with battery storage and renewable energy.
+You can have a mixture of different sources, and that, typically, is more resilient," she concluded.

 Support UP or become our patron!